HoG Handbook

 Medicine for chronic pain

 Chronic pain is constant and long-lasting pain such as pain from arthritis.
 Arthritis pain can be eased by reducing the inflammation in the joint.
-Your doctor has to prescribe the medicine for this.
+Your doctor must prescribe the medicine for this.
 You cannot buy it off the shelf.
 These drugs can hurt your stomach or bowel and cause an ulcer.
 Since they can also affect your blood clotting, people with bleeding disorder should only take them with a doctor's advice.

 Medicine when you have a cold